-Today we launch new research with the Knight Center for Journalism in the Americas at the University of Texas at Austin with clues for news.
-Spanish and Portuguese versions are coming soon.
-An executive summary is below, and you can read the full report in English here.
+We’re publishing new research with the Knight Center for Journalism in the Americas at the University of Texas at Austin with clues for news.
+An executive summary is below, and you can read the full report in English, Spanish, and Portuguese.

 Membership isn’t just “subscription by another name” (though it’s often referenced that way), or about giving consumers access to a product.
 It’s participation in a larger cause that reflects what they want to see in civil society.
 In membership, there’s a different social contract or value proposition between the site and its members.
 At the basic level of: What do you give?
 What do you get?
 Subscribers pay their money and get access to a product.
 But members join the cause and participate because they believe in it.

 What can news membership programs learn from other spaces?

 The news industry isn’t the first to wrestle with these questions.
 Other spaces have been experimenting with forms of membership and belonging, sometimes for thousands of years.
 Others are engaging their members to do everything from build open source software for automobiles to build jumbo jet disco camps in the desert.

 The question for our team of freelance researchers around the world was: what clues might we glean from other membership veterans and pioneers?
 How are they tackling their own membership puzzles?
 And how might news organizations emulate some of those techniques, be inspired by their thinking, and/or learn from their examples to bolster membership models for news?